6 Nails Symptoms That Shouldn’t Be Ignored

-Everyone would like to have beautiful festive nails around the holiday season.
-As we enter the season of orange pumpkins, red and yellow turkey feathers, and green Christmas trees, the creative nail options are endless.
-How do you limit the damage done to your nails among all the hustle and bustle though?
-It is possible to be festive and still keep your nails healthy!
-Here are some tips to protect your nails during this holiday season:
+Painting your nails with festive colors is a fun way to share your holiday spirit.
+As we enter the season of orange pumpkins, red and yellow turkey feathers, and green Christmas trees, the creative nail options may seem endless.
+So how do you limit the damage done to your nails among the holiday hustle and bustle?
+Turns out, it's completely possible to have both festive and healthy nails!
+Here are some tips on how to keep your holiday nails protected:

-1. Wear gloves outdoors in cold weather to minimize excessive exposure of your nails to the harsh elements of winter.
-The winter is generally hard on nails.
-Cold and dry climates tend to make the nail more brittle and subject to breaking.
+1. Wear gloves while you're outdoors in the cold weather.
+This will minimize excessive exposure of the nails to the harsh elements of winter.
+The winter season is generally hard on nails because cold and dry climates tend to make nails more brittle, and therefore subject to breaking.

-2. To help protect your nails, moisturize them along with your hands.
-Use a heavy moisturizer on your nails several times a day to help protect them.
-Try to keep the moisturizer on your skin and reapply after washing your hands.
+2. Moisturize your nails along with your hands.
+If you use a heavy moisturizer on your nails several times a day, this will help keep them protected.
+Try to keep the moisturizer on your skin by reapplying after washing your hands.

 3. Limit polish changes to no less than 10 days.
-It is tempting to change your polish frequently to match your holiday outfits.
-Removing and reapplying nail polish too often subjects your nails to dehydration and its associated problems.
-Using a light or translucent nail color allows for touch ups of nicks and chips without full removal which extends the duration of your pretty nails.
+It can be tempting to change your polish frequently to match your holiday outfits.
+But removing and reapplying nail polish too often subjects your nails to dehydration and other associated problems.
+Using a light or translucent nail color allows for easy touch-ups as opposed to full removal, which extends the duration of your pretty and healthy nails.

-4. Salon nail finishes are fine, however, try to avoid any filing or buffing of the surface of the nail plate.
-This removes a layer of nail cells and ultimately results in a thinned nail plate over the 6 months that it takes to grow a fingernail from the cuticle to the free edge of the nail.
+4. While salon nail finishes are fine, try to avoid any filing or buffing of the surface of the nail plate.
+This removes a layer of nail cells and ultimately results in a thinned nail plate, which won't recover until the nail has grown out.
+It takes six months for a fingernail to grow from the cuticle to the free edge of the nail.

-5. Keep nails a bit shorter in the winter to minimize breakage.
+5. Keep nails a bit shorter than usual in the winter in order to minimize breakage.

-6. Most people think that they want hard nails, but hard nails are actually brittle and fragile.
-Strong and flexible nails on the other hand, are more desirable.
-Hydration of the nails is what allows it to flex rather than break.
-Keeping the nail moisturized will minimize the dryness and fragility that is seen more often in winter.
-Overall, nails grow slower in the winter than in the summer, so it takes longer for the nail to replace damaged nail tips with healthy regrowth.
+6. People often believe that a hard nail plate is a sign of nail strength.
+But hard nails are actually brittle and fragile.
+Strong, flexible nails are more desirable because hydration allows nails to flex rather than break.
+Keeping nails moisturized will minimize the dryness and fragility that often occurs in winter.
+Overall, nails grow slower in the winter than in the summer, so it takes longer for nails to replace damages with healthy regrowth.

-7. Eat healthy and get your protein!
-Nails are made of keratin which requires amino acids derived from dietary protein.
-It’s easy to indulge in sweet holiday treats at the expense of a balanced diet during the holidays.
-Try to maintain a healthy diet with adequate protein during the holiday season to keep your nails strong and healthy.
+7. Eat healthy and include protein!
+Nails are made of keratin, a fibrous protein, which requires the amino acids that are derived from protein in your diet.
+During the holidays, it’s easy to indulge in sweet treats.
+Maintaining a balanced diet with adequate protein will help to keep your nails healthy and strong.

-8. Make a New Year’s resolution to wear gloves for all your cleaning and household chores, especially those involving wet products, to protect your nails (and hands).
-Hands may become chapped due to excessive hand-washing, cold and dry air, or overexposure to heat.
-Although nails do not become chapped, these same conditions that cause chapped hands in the winter will impact the health of nails.
+8. Make a New Year’s resolution to wear gloves for all your cleaning and household chores, especially those involving wet products.
+Hands can become chapped due to excessive hand-washing, cold and dry air, and overexposure to heat.
+Although nails do not become chapped, these same conditions that cause chapped hands in the winter will impact the overall health of your nails.

-Follow these 8 tips to healthy nails during the holiday season and you’ll be sure to dazzle all of your friends and guests at your next holiday party.
+Follow these 8 tips for healthy nails this holiday season and you’ll be sure to dazzle your family, friends and guests at your next holiday party!